-None.
+Change of control

+Use of proceeds

+DTC eligibility

+Registration rights

-Change of control.
-Upon a change of control event (which term is defined on page 34 under the heading "Description of the Notes-Repurchase at the Option of the Holder Upon Change of Control"), each holder of the notes may require us to repurchase some or all of its notes at a repurchase price equal to 100% of the principal amount of the notes plus accrued and unpaid interest.
-The repurchase price is payable: in cash; or at our option, subject to the satisfaction of certain conditions, in shares of our common stock.
-Those conditions include (i) registration and/or qualification of the shares under federal and state securities laws, to the extent applicable, (ii) listing of the shares on a national securities exchange or their quotation on Nasdaq, and (iii) receipt, by the trustee of the indenture under which the notes were issued, of an officer's certificate from Sohu and an opinion from Sohu's counsel.
-The number of shares of common stock issuable will equal the repurchase price divided by 95% of the average of the closing sale prices of Sohu's common stock for the five consecutive trading days ending on and including the third day prior to the repurchase date.
+Upon a change of control event, each holder of the notes may require us to repurchase some or all of its notes at a repurchase price equal to 100% of the principal amount of the notes plus accrued and unpaid interest.
+The repurchase price is payable:

+- · in cash; or - at our option, subject to the satisfaction of certain conditions, in our common stock.
+The number of shares of common stock will equal the repurchase price divided by 95% of the average of the closing sale prices of the common stock for the five consecutive trading days ending on and including the third day prior to the repurchase date.

 See "Description of the Notes-Repurchase at the Option of the Holder Upon Change of Control."

-Use of proceeds We will not receive any proceeds from the sale of the Notes or the shares of common stock offered by this prospectus.
-DTC eligibility The notes were issued in book entry form and are represented by permanent global certificates without coupons deposited with a custodian for and registered in the name of a nominee of The Depository Trust Company in New York, New York.
+We will not receive any proceeds from the sale of the Notes or the shares of common stock offered by this prospectus.

+The notes were issued in book entry form and are represented by permanent global certificates without coupons deposited with a custodian for and registered in the name of a nominee of The Depository Trust Company in New York, New York.
 Beneficial interests in the notes are shown on, and transfers will be effected only through, records maintained by The Depository Trust Company and its direct and indirect participants, and any such interest may not be exchanged for certificated securities, except in limited circumstances.
 See "Description of the Notes-Form, Denomination and Registration."

-Registration rights We agreed to file a shelf registration statement of which this prospectus is a part with the SEC covering the resale of the notes and the underlying common stock within 90 days after the closing date of the offering.
-We also agreed to use our reasonable best efforts to have the shelf registration statement declared effective within 180 days of the date of closing and to use our reasonable best efforts to keep the shelf registration statement effective, subject to specified black-out periods, until either of the following has occurred: • all securities covered by the registration statement have been sold; or all securities covered by the registration statement have been sold; or
+We agreed to file a shelf registration statement of which this prospectus is a part with the SEC covering the resale of the notes and the underlying common stock within 90 days after the closing date of the offering.
+We also agreed to use our reasonable best efforts to have the shelf registration statement declared effective within 180 days of the date of closing and to use our reasonable best efforts to keep the shelf registration statement effective, subject to specified black-out periods, until either of the following has occurred:

+- all securities covered by the registration statement have been sold; or - the holders of the notes and the shares of our common stock issuable upon conversion of the notes that are not affiliates of Sohu are able to sell all such securities immediately pursuant to Rule 144(k) under the Securities Act or any successor rule thereto or otherwise.

+We will be required to pay holders liquidated damages if we fail to comply with our obligations to register the resale of the notes or the common stock is suable upon conversion of the notes within specified time periods.
+See "Description of Notes-Registration Rights."

+The notes are not currently listed and we do not intend to list the notes on any national securities exchange.
+The notes are eligible for trading in the PORTAL Market.
+Our common stock is traded on the Nasdaq Stock Market's National Market under the symbol "SOHU".

+The notes are new securities for which there is currently no public market.
+An active or liquid market may not develop for the notes.
+See "Plan of Distribution."